bigskysoftware/htmx/www/content/attributes/hx-trigger.md

   * The extended CSS selector here allows for the following non-standard CSS values:
     * `document` - listen for events on the document
     * `window` - listen for events on the window
-    * `closest <CSS selector>` - finds the [closest](https://developer.mozilla.org/docs/Web/API/Element/closest) ancestor element or itself, matching the given css selector
+    * `closest <CSS selector>` - finds the [closest](https://developer.mozilla.org/docs/Web/API/Element/closest) ancestor element or itself, matching the given CSS selector
-    * `find <CSS selector>` - finds the closest child matching the given css selector
+    * `find <CSS selector>` - finds children matching the given CSS selector
+    * `previous <CSS selector>` - finds elements whose position precedes this element and which match the given CSS selector
+    * `next <CSS selector>` - finds elements whose position follows this element and which match the given CSS selector
 * `target:<CSS selector>` - allows you to filter via a CSS selector on the target of the event.
 This can be useful when you want to listen for triggers from elements that might not be in the DOM at the point of initialization, by, for example, listening on the body, but with a target filter for a child element